******Thank you for reading our profile to the end before emailing*****

 Household tasks also need to be shared - taking turns to wash dishes, prepare main meals and clean the living space is a shared task.
 Additionally, we will be grateful if you can show a bit of love and attention to Josie, help to walk with the dogs and show affection to the cats.
 Just become part of the group.

 Make life joyful for all you meet.

 Quite a substantial part of both houses consists of cave, which is a very different way of living, but wonderfully cool in the summer and warm in the winter.
-There are some out-built parts, these are hot in summer and COLD in winter.
+There are some out-built parts, these are hot in summer and COLD in winter (unless heated).
 Let's decide which room suits you when you get here.
 Everything is rather basic - comfortable but not stylish!

-We eat and cook together, all of us taking turns to cook, and clear up the communal meal.
-We don't eat meat although sometimes Sam will buy some and share it with Josie.
+You will eat with the family, and will also be helping to cook meals sometimes.
+We don't eat meat although sometimes my son will buy fish and share it with the grandma.
 The food is simple and cheap, and I have to confess I find it really difficult to deal with multiple dietary requirements.
 We live in a world where people starve regularly.
-It's hard to be around fussiness.
-We provide plant based milk, as well as the option of cow milk, we use a lot of maíz to avoid too much gluten, and eat pulses beans and veg.
-Fresh eggs are sometimes available Chilli and I ran a festival cafe so we are ok at cooking!
+It's hard to watch fussiness.
+We provide plant-based milk, as well as the option of cow milk, we use a lot of maize flour to avoid too much gluten, and eat pulses, beans and vegetables.
+Chilli (my daughter) and I ran a festival cafe so we are ok at cooking!
 If you have issues around food this place might not suit you, we have one meal and all of us share.